mithril-security/Confidential_Computing_Explained/.github/ISSUE_TEMPLATE/topic-idea-for-an-article-or-tutorial-around-cc.md

 ---
-name: Subject Idea for an article or tutorial
+name: Topic Idea for an article or tutorial around CC
 about: If you have a suggestion for an article or a question to better understand concept related to confidential computing.
-title: ''
+title: "[TOPIC]"
 labels: subject
 assignees: ''